 Keep an eye on quality

 The technology used to create hybrid flooring is improving all the time, and there’s a lot of choice of colours on offer these days.
 As with all types of flooring, there’s a range of different qualities of hybrid flooring on the market too.
 The technology and inner core mechanisms used affects the durability and other features of a hybrid.
 You want one that’s produced with a high-quality inner core.
 The thicker a hybrid flooring is, the better strength of the inner core.

 Karma Flooring has a range of thicknesses from 7mm to 9mm in hybrid flooring.
 We recommend if your installing hybrid flooring in your house or unit etc, it’s best to shop for a minimum thickness of 7mm if the area is quite large.
 This way, the boards will be more robust and the longevity in the hybrid flooring will last longer than a thinner one.

 Also look for hybrids that give you consistency in the locking systems, and the backings on the board.
 Acoustically, the backings are usually about 1.5mm thick, but this can vary.
 The inner core strength should be your priority if its longevity you want.

 Generally speaking, laminate flooring is more scratch resistant and durable than hybrid flooring.
 Hybrid flooring is a great flooring product.
 You just need to be able to assess whether hybrid or laminate flooring is more suitable depending on what height you need for your flooring and the type of floor traffic your floor will be getting with everyday use.

 Ready to buy hybrid flooring?

-Karma Flooring is a factory outlet for premium quality laminate flooring engineered timber flooring and hybrid flooring, and you could save up to 50% on the material when you by directly from us.
+Karma Flooring is a factory outlet for premium quality laminate flooring, engineered timber flooring, hybrid flooring and composite decking.
+You could save up to 50% on the material when you by directly from us.